-The authors seek the interaction between Indonesians in New York City by using the concept of permanent and temporary spaces.
-Are conflicts and difference that happen miles away in Indonesia affected relations between Indonesian in New York?
-Were there still traces of boundaries within tribes, ethnicities, languages and religion in the social life?
-The definition of permanent is framed by the consistent pattern of visitor in a certain place.
-Whereas in temporary space, there are not so many traces of identity and how the spaces are built based on events.
+Using the concept of permanent and temporary spaces as a framework, we sought to understand the interactions between Indonesians in New York City.
+Do conflicts and differences that originate miles away in Indonesia affect relations between Indonesians in New York?
+Were there still traces of tribal, ethnic, linguistic, and religious boundaries?

 “While immigrant networks depend on the constant activation of a sense of mutual cooperation and interdependency, these ties are often more apparent than real—especially as a complex mixture of dependence and autonomy is at work in relations among compatriots.” - (Simone, 2004)

-The authors explores permanent spaces which are Consulate General of the Republic of Indonesia, mosque, church and groceries which are routinely occupied by Indonesian in New York.
-Whilst, the temporary spaces are Indonesian restaurant around Elmhurst, NYU, several other mosque and churches where pop-up bazaar occasionally happen.
-Different spaces display different patterns, where the Consulate General building is an official and formal space for Indonesian and how Indonesian blends with Bahasa Indonesia in inside regardless of difference in tribes and religion.
-Al Hikmah mosque in Queens are not only home to Indonesian Muslim communities across tribes and languages but to surrounding Muslim communities from Middle East, Pakistan, Bangladesh, that assimilation of foreign language -especially Arabic- happens.
-Meanwhile, Bethany Church in Queens is a co-owned space of Christian communities where they rotate time shift in between various communities including Indonesian.
-The church use Bahasa Indonesia as the official language but facilitate English interpreter for foreigner.
-Yet, the community’ origin and characters are more homogeneous (East Javanese) that the dialects are very visible through the service session.
+We explored permanent spaces: the Consulate General of the Republic of Indonesia, a mosque, a church and groceries stores which are routinely occupied by Indonesians.
+The temporary spaces we looked at are the Indonesian restaurants around Elmhurst, NYU, several other mosques and churches where pop-up bazaars occasionally happen.
+Different spaces display different patterns.
+The Consulate General building is an official and formal space for Indonesians and in it Indonesians blend together through the use of Bahasa Indonesia.
+Al Hikmah mosque in Queens are not only home to Indonesian Muslim communities across tribes and languages but to surrounding Muslim communities from the Middle East, Pakistan, Bangladesh.
+There, assimilation of foreign language –especially Arabic— happens.
+Meanwhile, Bethany Church in Queens is a co-owned space of Christian communities where they rotate time shift in between various communities one of them being the Indonesian community.
+The church uses Bahasa Indonesia as the official language but hosts an English interpreter too.
+There, the community is more homogeneous (East Javanese) that the dialects are very visible in the services.
 Through permanent spaces, boundaries are formal but the communities and membership inside it are fluid -growing and decreasing-.
-Temporary spaces do not reflect any boundaries of tribes, ethnicities, language or religion and sometimes act as an introduction of Indonesia to foreigner rather than to Indonesian.
+Temporary spaces do not reflect any boundaries of tribes, ethnicities, languages or religions and sometimes act as an introduction of Indonesia to foreigners rather than to other Indonesians.
 Hence, relationship between Indonesian are very tight and warm in these spaces.
-The use of Bahasa Indonesia are dominant within these spaces that the personal identity dissolve into the bigger collective identity.
-Generally, the tension which are happened in Indonesia today are not reflected by the Indonesian community in New York City.
-There are enclaves and boundaries that set apart some activities of this community yet there are more spaces to collaborate and mingle between them.
-The struggle to survive in New York City has glued Indonesian community together and strengthen their collective identity as Indonesian.
-The role of Bahasa Indonesia are prominent that the community could all communicate well through the language.
-Still, as the community grow there are possibility in the future to cluster within borders of tribes and religion, which might be another form of adaptation and integration to survive in the City.
+The use of Bahasa Indonesia is dominant within these spaces, dissolving personal linguistic identities into a bigger collective identity.
+Generally, the tension which are happened in Indonesia today are not reflected in the Indonesian community in New York City.
+There are enclaves and boundaries that set apart some sub-groups of this community yet there are more spaces where they collaborate and mingle.
+The struggle to survive in New York City has glued the Indonesian community together and strengthened their collective identity as Indonesian.
+The role of Bahasa Indonesia is prominent and it is used by Indonesians in New York that may be of different linguistic identities to communicate with each other.
+That said, as the community grow there is the possibility that in the future it will cluster around borders of tribes and religion, as another form of adaptation and integration to survive in the City.